danieluranga101/ComputerArch_P2/README.md

 # 5-Stage Pipelined CPU Simulator

 This Python program simulates a 5-stage pipelined CPU architecture with an 8-bit accumulator model.
 It implements the pipeline stages — Instruction Fetch (IF), Instruction Decode (ID), Execute (EX), and Memory Access/Write-Back (MEM/WB) — without hazard detection or forwarding.
+It also supports static and dynamic branch predictions.

 ## CPU Architecture